Alexei Navalny: Criminal cases

 The verdict in the case of Yves Rocher caused similar reactions.
 According to Alexei Venediktov, the verdict was "unfair", Oleg Navalny was taken "hostage", while Alexei was not jailed to avoid "furious reaction" from Putin, which was caused by the change of measure of restraint after the Kirovles trial.
 A number of deputies appointed by United Russia and LDPR found the verdict too mild.
 Experts interviewed by the BBC Russian Service expressed reactions close to the political positions their organisations generally stand on.
 The spokesperson for EU foreign policy chief Federica Mogherini stated the same day that the sentence was likely to be politically motivated.

-Public opinion varied over time: According to Levada Center, 20% of people thought the Kirovles case had been caused by an actual violation of law, while 54% agreed the rationale beyond the case was his anti-corruption activity in May 2011.
-In May 2013, the shares of people who held these opinions were 28% and 47%, correspondingly; however, in September 2013, the shares were 35% and 45%.
+Public opinion of Navalny in Russia varied over time.
+According to Levada Center, 20% of people thought the Kirovles case had been caused by an actual violation of law, while 54% agreed the rationale beyond the case was his anti-corruption activity in May 2011.
+In May 2013, the shares of people who held these opinions were 28% and 47%, respectively.
+In September 2013, the shares were 35% and 45%.
 The organisation suggested this had been caused by corresponding coverage in media.
 By September 2014, the percentages had undergone further changes, and equaled 37% and 38%.
 The center also stated the share of those who found the result of another criminal case against him was unfair and Navalny was not guilty dropped from 13% in July 2013 to 5% in January 2015, and the number of those who found the verdict was too tough also fell from 17% to 9%.
 The share of those who found the verdict to be either fair or too mild was 26% in July 2013, and has exceeded 35% since September 2013.